 Create employer pages on these platforms, and I would challenge everyone when they write job ads on these platforms, in the very first sentence, to include the reason why a candidate should work for.
 Candidates want to know why they might be the right fit for you.

 Not setting out to listen to your candidates.
 I say that because most companies will look at a resume and get a picture of who a candidate is without actually meeting them.
 But I’d love for people to come up with a blind interview process.
-You don’t know anything about them and they’ve gone through the pre-screen process, but you interview them without knowing anything about them.
-So you have to listen to them and most people go into interviews already with questions to ask and their asking questions that don’t really work.
-So know you’re ‘why’ and really be selective with each and every candidate.
+You don’t know anything about them, and they’ve gone through the pre-screen process, but you interview them without knowing anything about them.
+So you have to listen to them, and most people go into interviews already with questions to ask and their asking questions that don’t work.
+So know you’re ‘why’ and be selective with every candidate.

 Here’s one.
-Normal ATS’s have great features where you can set automated replies to applications, but bigger companies can afford the multiple thousands a year that it costs to run these things.
-I use an email marketing platform called Convert Kit and I’ve found that you can actually use it as an ATS kit for much cheaper.
-The number one complaint is I’ve applied but I never heard anything.
-But with this, you can actually do that.
+Standard ATS’s have great features where you can set automated replies to applications, but bigger companies can afford the multiple thousands a year that it costs to run these things.
+I use an email marketing platform called Convert Kit, and I’ve found that you can use it as an ATS kit for much cheaper.
+The number one complaint is I’ve applied, but I never heard anything.
+But with this, you can do that.
 As long as your using something that helps you keep track of people, stick to the one that works for you.

 Measuring for me is all about if your happy with what you’re getting.
-So the percentage of what comes in that’s a good fit for you versus the percentages that are bad.
-I would just look at your ratios between good hires and bad hires.
+So the percentage of what comes in that’s a good fit for you versus the ratios that are bad.
+I would look at your rates between good hires and bad hires.
 If you’re getting 75% bad hires then you need to reevaluate what you’re doing.